eriknyquist/nedry/README.rst

 ::

    addphrase [phrase]

    Adds a new phrase to be used for stream annnouncements.
 The following format tokens may be used within a phrase:

-       {streamer_name} : replaced with the streamer's twitch name {stream_url}    : replaced with the stream URL on twitch.tv {date}          : replaced with current date in DD/MM/YYY format {time}          : replaced with current time in HH:MM:SS format {day}           : replaced with the name of the current weekday (e.g. "Monday") {month}         : replaced with the name of the current month (e.g. "January") {year}          : replaced with the current year (e.g. "2022")
+       {streamer_name} : replaced with the streamer's twitch name {stream_url}    : replaced with the stream URL on twitch.tv {botname}       : replaced with bot name that is seen by other discord users {date}          : replaced with current date in DD/MM/YYY format {times}         : replaced with current time in HH:MM:SS format {time}          : replaced with current time in HH:MM format {day}           : replaced with the name of the current weekday (e.g. "Monday") {month}         : replaced with the name of the current month (e.g. "January") {year}          : replaced with the current year (e.g. "2022")

    Example:

    @BotName !addphrase "{streamer_name} is now streaming at {stream_url}!"

    Only discord users registered in 'admin_users' in the bot config. file may use this command.

 Command ``removephrase``